DFW AIRPORT ARREST ATTORNEYS

 Can I Get My Gun Back if it was Seized?

 If your firearm was seized as part of your arrest, our attorneys can help you get it back once the matter has been resolved.
+The law requires that the gun be released to the owner if the case is dismissed (absent some other agreement).
 Our attorneys retrieve more firearms from the DFW Airport than any other law firm.
 In fact, the evidence custodians know us by name.
 Once the case is disposed, we will make a motion to the trial judge to order that the weapon be released to our custody.
 These motions are typically granted even if they are opposed.
 Of course, the facts of every case are different, so we can’t make any blanket promises, but in past cases, we have been very successful in getting our client’s gun returned to him or her.

 Intoxication and Drug Offenses at DFW Airport